North China Craton: Precambrian Tectonics (4.6 billion years ago to 1.6 billion years ago)

-Kusky's Model: The 2.5 Ga Craton Amalgamation Model
+Kusky's Model: The 2.5 Ga craton amalgamation model

 Kusky's model proposed a sequence of events showing the microblocks amalgamating 2.5 billion years ago.
-First, in the Archean time (4.6-2.5 billion years ago), lithosphere of the craton started to develop.
+First, in the Archean time (4.6–2.5 billion years ago), the lithosphere of the craton started to develop.
 Some ancient micro-blocks amalgamated to form the Eastern and Western Blocks 3.8 to 2.7 billion years ago.
 The formation time of the blocks is determined based on the age of the rocks found in the craton.
 Most rocks in the craton were formed at around 2.7 billion years ago, with some small outcrops found to have formed 3.8 billion years ago.
 Then, the Eastern Block underwent deformation, rifting at the Western Edge of the Block 2.7 to 2.5 billion years ago.
 Evidences for a rift system have been found in the Central Orogenic Belt and they were dated 2.7 billion years old.
 These included ophiolite and remnants of a rift system.